B7rian/MACC/README.md

 Input matrices are called matrix A and B.  The result is called matrix C.

-1. Specify matrix A and B sizes and an operation via control register.
+1. Specify matrix A and B sizes and an operation via Size and Control registers.
 2. Load data into engine using memory mapped registers for input matrices.
     * DMA is recommended to completely offload processor core.
     * Data is processed by the engine as it is received.